 Helios Review - Does This Muscle Builder Work?
-Are availability and safety issues deal breakers?

 Why are people talking about Helios?
 We took the time to create a comprehensive review, focusing closely on the ingredients, side effects, customer-service quality and scientific studies.
 We took a look at experiences from all over the internet.
 Then, we narrowed it down to give you the bottom line.

 To begin with, according to some sources the main ingredients in Helios are Yohimbine HCL and Clenbuterol.
 The first is a stimulant and the second a bronchodilator or decongestant.
 It has been banned for use in humans or animals in the United States.